 What is FAANG?
-How to Get Hired by Big Tech Companies
+Meaning, Companies, Salaries & How to Get Hired (2026)

-These companies set the standard in software engineering, product design, cloud services, e-commerce, and digital media.
-They are leaders in scale and innovation.
-Jobs at FAANG are highly sought after because they bring experience, prestige, and strong pay.
+These five companies set the standard in software engineering, AI/ML, product design, cloud services, e-commerce, and digital media.
+They collectively employ over 2 million people worldwide and are leaders in both scale and innovation.
+FAANG jobs are among the most competitive in the world because they combine high compensation, strong resume prestige, and access to cutting-edge technology.

 For a broader explanation of the term and its history, see Investopedia’s overview of FAANG stocks.